withastro/docs/src/pages/en/guides/testing.md

 ### Running your Playwright tests

 You can run a single test or several tests at once, testing one or multiple browsers.
 By default, your test results will be shown in the terminal.
-Optionally, you can open the HTML Test Reporter to show a fulfl report and filter test results.
+Optionally, you can open the HTML Test Reporter to show a full report and filter test results.

 1. To run our test from the previous example using the command line, use the `test` command.
 Optionally, include the file name to run just the single test: